-In many cases, potential deaf clients and their families are unaware of VR services and supports.
+In many cases, potential deaf, hard of hearing, late deafened and deafblind clients and their families are unaware of VR services and supports.
 Referral development activities such as outreach, public relations, and information sharing with new and existing referral sources can help facilitate appropriate referrals to VR.
 Key stakeholders are found throughout the community.